 I love being asked what my style of BBQ is, for a couple reasons.
 I find it an opportunity to gauge how much that person really understands styles, and why it matters (or doesn’t).

 To be candid, if I had to pick a style that most matched my cooking, it is likely Carolina.
-First I love the pig.
+First I love pork.
 Second, I like vinegar in my sauces.
 So between the two, it naturally lands me in the style of “Carolina BBQ.”
 That said, I think it’s important to express local in any style.
 Local meat, local flavor and local wood.

-Living in the Pacific Northwest, there really isn’t a regional style as rooted as say Texas, Memphis or the Carolina’s (just Google it and you’ll see a lot of random hits).
-However, using the approach of local, I do love a few aspects of being in the PAC NW that makes me think there really is an emerging style, if not as mature as other parts of the country.
+Living in the Pacific Northwest, there really isn’t a regional style as rooted as say Texas, Memphis, or the Carolina’s (just Google it and you’ll see a lot of random hits).
+However, using the approach of local, I do love a few aspects of being in the PNW that makes me think there really is an emerging style, if not as mature as other parts of the country.

-Carolina Style(s) BBQ Sauce
+Carolina Style(s) BBQ

-Rooted in pork, the Carolina BBQ is all about ribs, pork butts and whole hog.
+Rooted in pork, the Carolina BBQ is all about ribs, pork butts, and whole hog.
 What I love about the Carolina style is how much regional variation there is.
 From clear vinegar based sauces, to the mustard sauce, it shows that even with a general style, there is so much that is fiercely local.
-Because I feel vinegar complements the flavor of pork and acts as a great acid for slow cooking, I’ve been drawn to this style since I started.
-The wood I see most often is some kind of fruit wood, making a nice sweet and balanced smoke flavor (versus campfire).
+And yes there is a tomato based sauce too called Lexington style BBQ Sauce.

 Memphis Style BBQ